 The beautiful metal paddles behind the steering wheel are a £275 option, but they’re essential.
 Yes, they are intolerably hot if they’ve been in the sun (you know that feeling when you touch a metal spoon that’s been in boiling water?), but they are stunning looking items.

 In manual mode the paddles are responsive and the changes quick, and they behave in the same way as the paddles you’ll find behind the steering wheel of another famous Italian car: Ferrari.
-Although Ferrari use double-clutch ‘boxes, the Giulia’s box can be controlled in the same way: if the gearbox is in neutral you pull the right paddle to engage drive, you use the left paddle to change down and the right paddle to change up, and pull both paddles at the same time to engage neutral.
+If the gearbox is in neutral you pull the right paddle to engage drive, you use the left paddle to change down, the right paddle to change up, and pull both paddles at the same time to engage neutral.

-It’s worth noting the paddles come included as part of the £1,950 ‘Performance Pack’, which essentially adds the paddles and a limited-slip differential, but annoyingly there is no way of turning off the traction or stability controls.
-After the slightest hint of slip the systems cut in a kill the engine’s power, which even in a diesel Giulia is a deeply frustrating feeling – what’s the point of an LSD if you’d never be able to take advantage of it?
+It’s worth noting the paddles come included as part of the £1,950 ‘Performance Pack’, which essentially adds the paddles and a limited-slip differential, but annoyingly there is no way of turning off the traction or stability controls; after the slightest hint of slip the systems cut in a kill the engine’s power, which even in a diesel Giulia is a deeply frustrating feeling.
+What’s the point of a LSD if you’re never be able to take advantage of it?

 Thankfully, though, the Giulia feels balanced.
 You might not be able to exploit the rear-wheel drive chassis very far but it wouldn’t be as nice to drive if it was front-wheel drive, I’m certain of that.
-The suspension is firm but the ride quality is very good, for the most part absorbing flaws in the road with ease but on occasions having a little panicked wobble if there’s too much going on.
+The suspension is firm but the ride quality is very good, for the most part absorbing flaws in the road with ease, albeit with the occasional little panicked wobble if there’s too much going on.

 The firm suspension means the Giulia corners flat, though, and the front end really does feel pinned.
-The steering is very quick and the nose darts wherever you want it to, but it would be nice if the steering wasn’t so light.
-It’s not a deal breaker, but with more weight I’d feel much more comfortable trusting the front wheels.
+The steering is very quick and the nose darts wherever you want it to, but it would be nice if it wasn’t so light.
+It’s not a deal breaker, but with more weight I’d feel much more comfortable trusting the front tyres.

-Just behind the gear selector you’ll find a little rotating dial with the labels ‘D’, ‘N’ and ‘A’.
-‘D’ stands for Dynamic, ‘N’ for Normal and ‘A’ for Advanced Economy, with ‘A’ numbing the engine and throttle responses as far as they’ll go to help boost economy, ‘N’ setting everything to a happy middle ground, and ‘D’ setting the engine and throttle to maximum attack, as well as adding some weight to the steering.
+Just behind the gear selector you’ll find a little rotating dial labelled with the letters ‘D’, ‘N’ and ‘A’.
+‘D’ stands for Dynamic, ‘N’ for Normal and ‘A’ for Advanced Economy.
+‘A’ numbs the engine and throttle responses as far as they’ll go to boost economy, ‘N’ sets everything to a happy middle ground for a balance of response and efficiency, and ‘D’ sets the engine and throttle to maximum attack, and adds some weight to the steering.

-Dynamic mode makes everything feel noticeably sharper while Normal keeps a good level of response for day to day driving.
-Advanced Economy, on the other hand, should only really be used if you’re on a real mission to save fuel, as it slackens off the car’s responses too much to have any sort of fun.
+Dynamic mode makes everything noticeably sharper, while Normal keeps a good level of response for day-to-day driving.
+Advanced Economy, on the other hand, should only be used if you’re on a real mission to save fuel, as it slackens off the car’s responses too much to have any sort of fun.

 Driving aside, just look at it.
 I got up at 6am one morning to take some photos as the sun rose, and after a few minutes I just stood there in total amazement.
 Even without the flares and vents of the Quadrifoglio, it is a gorgeous, gorgeous machine, particularly at the rear, and to my eyes the most attractive saloon car in its class.
 People turn their heads to look at it as you’re driving past, something I doubt many would do for other saloons.